arnavmeduri/cs372-final-project/README.md

 ## What It Does

 My project is an educational financial analysis tool that generates beginner-friendly investment reports for publicly traded companies.
-The goal of this project was to help beginner investors and students understand key aspects of publicly traded companies without getting overwhelmed by complex financial jargon/termiology.
-The system retrieves authoritative information from SEC filings, mandatory financial and business reports that public and private companies submit to the US Securities and Exchange Commission (via the EDGAR database), and up-to-date financial metrics from Finnhub, and then performs sentiment analysis on the retrieved filing chunks using a fine-tuned DistilBERT model.
-The RAG system makes use of semantic embeddings (all-MiniLM-L6-v2) and FAISS for efficient similarity search using L2-normalized cosine similarity.
-Reports are generated using Duke AI Gateway, which provides access to frontier models like GPT-4.1 and Mistral.
+The inspiration for this project came from my own experience trying to understand different financial metrics and risk disclosures for my own investment planning.
+With the volume of financial information available online, it can be difficult to identify what actually matters without getting overwhelmed by complex financial jargon and terminology.
+The RAG system I developed retrieves authoritative information from SEC filings, mandatory financial and business reports that public and private companies submit to the U.S. Securities and Exchange Commission through the EDGAR database, as well as up-to-date financial metrics from Finnhub, and then performs sentiment analysis on the retrieved filing chunks using a fine-tuned DistilBERT model.
+The RAG system makes use of semantic embeddings (all-MiniLM-L6-v2) and FAISS for efficient similarity search with L2-normalized cosine similarity.
+Reports are generated using Duke AI Gateway, which provides access to frontier models such as GPT-4.1 and Mistral.

 ## Quick Start